bvskarthik18/google-cloud-disk-snapshot-automation/README.md

 Before you start, ensure you have the following:

 1. A Google Cloud Platform project.
-2. Google Cloud SDK installed and authenticated.
+2. **Cloud Function Deployment:**
+    * A Python Cloud Function deployed in your GCP project.
+Refer to the project code for deployment instructions.
-3. Necessary IAM permissions:
+3. Necessary IAM permissions assigned to the service account used by the Cloud Function:
    - `roles/compute.admin` to manage disks and snapshots.
    - `roles/cloudfunctions.developer` to deploy Cloud Functions.
    - `roles/cloudscheduler.admin` to manage Cloud Scheduler.